 Popcorn is a whole grain food and contains high amounts of several important nutrients.
 100 grams of air-popped popcorn serves with 387 calories of energy, 13 grams of protein, 78 grams of carbohydrates, 5 grams of fat, 15 grams of fibre, 7% vitamin B1 (thiamine), 12% vitamin B3 (niacin), 8% vitamin B6, 18% iron, 36% magnesium, 36% phosphorous, 9% potassium, 21% zinc, 13% copper and 56% manganese.

-Corn is rich in vitamin B, including vitamin B3, B6, folate, and pantothenic acid.
+Popcorn is rich in vitamin B, including vitamin B3, B6, folate, and pantothenic acid.
 Vitamin B is essential for regulating bodily processes across multiple systems.
 The two examples of these are the production of energy and the metabolism of various nutrients.

 Popcorn contains phosphorus, a mineral that aids in supporting healthy bone function, as well as the function of many types of cells throughout the body.
 Manganese is another mineral found in popcorn which also support healthy bones,

-Dietary fibre also has impact on blood sugar level within the body.
-When the body has ample amounts of fibre, it regulates the release and management of blood sugar and insulin levels better than people with low levels of fibre.
+Dietary fibre also has an impact on blood sugar levels within the body.
+When the body has ample amounts of fiber, it regulates the release and management of blood sugar and insulin levels better than people with low levels of fibre.

 Popcorn contains ferulic acid, which is linked to potentially killing certain kinds of tumor cells.
 Hence popcorn also assists in treating cancer.

 Popcorn reduces craving for food

 Munching on a bowl of organic popcorn provides a great alternative to other less-healthy snacks, and because it is high in fibre, may reduce cravings for these snacks.